Control, Alt, Delete For Mac

 Unlike PCs, however, macOS doesn't use the typical Ctrl-Alt-Delete key combination to Force Quit frozen programs.
 If an application hangs up on you on your new Mac, just follow these simple steps: 1.
 I solved this CtrlAltDelete problem by plugging a PC keyboard in to the Macbook.
 Worked like a champ!
 Worked like a champ!
 Be sure to change that 'user must press Ctrl Alt Delete ' setting in User Accounts once you are in!

 On keyboards made for Windows PCs, use the Alt key instead of Option, and the Windows logo key instead of Command.
 Some keys on some Apple keyboards have special symbols and functions, such as for display brightness, keyboard brightness, Mission Control, and more.
-Mac the ripper for mac 10.8 download The Mac equivalent of CTRL + ALT + DEL is Command + Option + Escape.
+The Mac equivalent of CTRL + ALT + DEL is Command + Option + Escape.
 Picture of an Apple keyboard with the CMD + OPT + ESC keys circled.
 Hold down the CTRL and Option keys (located on either side of the space bar) then press the Escape key.

 How To Control Alt Delete On Macbook